miracuse/miracuse.github.io/docs/gameplay/kits.md

 # Kits

 **Kits** are special equipment tied to a character's class.
-Players can equip four Kits at any given time, and can change their Kits whenever their characters [Make Camp](../adventuring/exploration/index.html#making-camp).
+Players can equip four kits at any given time, and can change their Kits whenever their characters [Make Camp](../adventuring/exploration/index.html#making-camp).

 {% include example_kit.html %}

+---

 ### Kit Tags

-Each Kit has one or more **Tags** that describe it.
+Each kit has one or more **Tags** that describe it.

 - **Weapon**: An item used when attacking.
 Adds additional effects, such as knocking enemies over or setting targets ablaze.